YoussefMabrouk/simstack/README.md

 ![rsmd workflow GUI](https://github.com/YoussefMabrouk/simstack-rsmd/blob/main/worklow.png)

-**Fig 1** The worklod enables the performance of rsmd calculations using the rsmd and gromacs code.
+**Fig 1** The workflow enables the performance of rsmd calculations combining the packmol, gromacs and rsmd codes.

 ## 1. Sotware installations
 To get this WaNo up and running on your available computational resources, make sure to have the below modules installed.